threesig/gh-am/README.md

     * `Discard` - Normal cards are removed from the `Hand` and placed here, to be reused on next Shuffle
 * Meaningful aesthetics for the card states, and transitions between states.
 * Support `Advantage` and `Disadvantage` Draw states.
-* Calculate value of card
+* Calculate value of each card, to be used for `Advantage`/`Disadvantage` comparisons in future versions of the app.
 * Control Panel for interacting with the deck, and setting Draw states
 * Visual "active" indicators for Control Panel buttons, where appropriate